Eryc123Y/touying-monash/template/example.typ

 *Box environments for different purposes:*

-#note[Use this for general notes and important information that users should remember.]
+#note-box[Use this for general notes and important information that users should remember.]

-#info[This provides additional context and details about the current topic being discussed.]
+#important-box[This provides additional context and details about the current topic being discussed.]

-#warning[Critical information that requires immediate attention or could cause issues if ignored.]
+#warning-box[Critical information that requires immediate attention or could cause issues if ignored.]

-#tip[Helpful suggestions and best practices to improve user experience and results.]
+#tip-box[Helpful suggestions and best practices to improve user experience and results.]

 *Lists work beautifully:*
 1. Numbered lists use consistent spacing